Kurtziella serga: Description

 The length of the shell attains 9 mm, its diameter 3.25 mm.

 The small, dull, slender shell is yellowish white.
 It contains 8 whorls.
 The protoconch is small, translucent and shining.
 It passes into the sculpture of the adult gradually, in 2½ nuclear whorls, which show first minute transverse wrinkles on the periphery of the second whorl.
 The succeeding whorls are transversely sculptured by eight to twelve slightly oblique angular riblets, which pass entirely over the whorls, and only become obsolete on the siphonal canal.
 These are crossed, first by (on the upper whorls) two or (on the body whorl) nine rounded threads which rise to sharp points on reaching the summits of the riblets, and are perfectly distinct in the interspaces.
 Secondly, by finer intercalary revolving threads, which pass without change over the riblets, usually to the number of three or four between each pair of primary threads.
 These also cover the notch-band, and over them, as well as the primaries, the lines of growth are raised in microscopic granules, or lamella, which, under strong magnification, give a very peculiar scabrous appearance to the surface.
 The strongest primary riblet is the one just in advance of the somewhat steeply declining and poorly defined notchband.
 The aperture is narrow.
 The anal sinus is deep.
 The outer lip is thin, produced and probably thickened in the perfectly mature adult.
 The columella and body whorl show no callus.
 The columella is straight.
 The suture is appressed.
 The siphonal canal is slightly recurved.

 Distribution

-K. serga can be found in Atlantic waters, in the Gulf Stream ranging from Bermuda to Brazil.; in the Caribbean Sea and in the Gulf of Mexico.
+K. serga can be found in Atlantic Ocean waters, in the Gulf Stream ranging from Bermuda to Brazil.; in the Caribbean Sea and in the Gulf of Mexico.

-Fossils have been found in Quaternary strata of Louisiana, USA.
+Fossils have been found in Quaternary strata of Louisiana, United States.